Kamloops Population 2019

 One of the most important parts of any city is its education system, and education in Kamloops is very important to its thriving economy.
 It is estimated that 17.06% of the overall population have no formal educational qualifications as they did not finish high school.
 Those that have only graduated from high school make up 30.30% of the population.
 After high school, trades certificate holders total 13.57% of the population, with college graduates at 16.74%.
 Individuals with pre-bachelor degrees stand at 6.26% while those with full bachelor's degrees total 10.83%.
 The smaller numbers are not surprising, since most cities do not have substantial amounts of people studying for these degrees, with advanced degrees making up only 5.24%.

 The religious aspect of Kamloops is quite different than that of many other cities where Christianity dominates.
-Where 48.8% of the overall population does claim to be of the Christian religion, 47.71% of residents claim no religious affiliation at all.
+Where 48.8% of the overall population does claim to be of the Christian religion, while many residents claim no religious affiliation at all.
 That is in stark contrast to other cities throughout the world where religious affiliation has a more significant impact.
 There are also some other religions in Kamloops that deserve mention even though these numbers are fractions of the population.
 Buddhism is practiced .48% of the population, Hinduism makes up .32% and Jews are a mere .07%.
 Muslims occupy .66% of the population and Sikhs 1.31%.
 In addition to these, the Aboriginal religion is .29% and other religions make up .68% of the overall population.